SachaVeldhoen/Sacha/README.md

 ### Hi there 🙋🏼‍♂️

-#### I'm a Full-Stack Developer working in Apeldoorn, the Netherlands
+#### I'm a Front-end Developer working in Apeldoorn, the Netherlands

 ##### NOW